We are real people

 How old do I have to be to belay on my own?

 In order to belay without adult supervision, individuals must be a minimum age of 14 years old.
-For lead checks and lead climbing the minimum age is 16 years old.
+For lead belaying and lead climbing the minimum age is 16 years old.
 All belayers must pass a belay check.

 I already know how to belay.
 How can my friend learn?

 If they are looking to learn to top rope, our Ground School course is a great option!
-If they are looking to break into lead climbing, our learn-to-lead course is for them.
+If they are looking to break into lead climbing, our Learn-to-Lead course is for them.

 What does a belay check cost?